Seattleites take to the streets to celebrate Biden-Harris win

 “He’s fired!” shouted Kimberly Mustafa, one of those on hand.

-The crowd was cheerful, but Mustafa, who sells head wraps and face masks for a living, said the final two months of President Trump’s term might be rough.
+The crowd was cheerful, but Mustafa, who sells head wraps and face masks for a living, said the final two months of Trump’s term might be rough.

 “It’s going to be tumultuous,” she said, as Ice Cube’s song “Arrest the President” thundered over the rally’s sound system.
 “He’s going to try to line his pockets and we’ve got to watch him like a toddler.”

-Earlier, in West Seattle, neighbors converged on the Alaska Junction intersection in the 10 a.m. hour, to dance, stroll and wave flags during the “Walk All Ways” traffic signal.

-“It’s amazing, in a pandemic, to have the highest number of voters in the history of our country, the people who came out to stand up for democracy,” said Junction resident Jesse Turajski, a 71-year-old musician.
-He praised voters in Michigan, and especially Georgia where voters often stood in line for hours.

-The state’s top elected Democrats offered quick congratulations and expressions of relief at the looming end of the Trump administration.
+The state’s top elected Democrats also offered quick congratulations and expressions of relief at the looming end of the Trump administration.

-“The American people have spoken,” said Gov. Jay Inslee, adding he “was extremely optimistic about America’s future” under the leadership of Biden and Harris.
+“The American people have spoken,” said Gov. Jay Inslee, adding he “was extremely optimistic about America’s future” under the leadership of Democrats Biden and Harris.

-“The Biden-Harris administration will restore our nation to its principles, with respect for the rights of each and every American regardless of personal opinion or patronage. … He will bring thoughtful, compassionate and credible leadership to the White House,” Inslee said in a prepared statement.
+“The Biden-Harris administration will restore our nation to its principles, with respect for the rights of each and every American regardless of personal opinion or patronage,” Inslee said in a prepared statement.

-U.S. Rep. Pramila Jayapal, D-Seattle, said in a statement the results “prove that our democracy still works and that the power always belongs to the people through the power of the vote.”
+U.S. Rep. Pramila Jayapal, D-Seattle, said the election results “prove that our democracy still works and that the power always belongs to the people through the power of the vote.”

-Jayapal, the co-chair of the Congressional Progressive Caucus, also congratulated Harris as the first woman, South Asian American and Black woman elected vice president.
+Jayapal, the co-chair of the Congressional Progressive Caucus, also congratulated Harris as the first woman — as well as the first South Asian American and Black woman — elected vice president.

-“I look forward to working with both of them to not only repair the damage done by this dangerous president and his corrupt administration, but to put America on a more just and equitable path,” Jayapal said.

-Seattle Mayor Jenny Durkan said Biden as president should bring an end to the acrimonious fights with a Trump White House that slammed cities like Seattle as “anarchist jurisdictions” and threatened to withhold federal dollars.
+Seattle Mayor Jenny Durkan said a Biden presidency will bring an end to the city’s acrimonious relationship with the Trump White House, which labeled cities including Seattle “anarchist jurisdictions” and threatened to withhold federal dollars.

-“Instead of spending energy and resources in courts to fend off actions that divide us, Seattle can focus on making positive progress.
-Seattleites did so much to help set America back towards the right path.
-Enjoy this day,” she said in a statement.
+“Instead of spending energy and resources in courts to fend off actions that divide us, we in Seattle can focus on making positive progress together,” Durkan said at a news conference.

-With Trump refusing to concede and fighting to toss out late-counted ballots that went against him, some local Republicans were also not yet ready willing to accept a Biden victory.
+With Trump refusing to concede and fighting to toss out later-arriving ballots in swing states that went against him, some local Republicans were also not yet ready willing to accept a Biden victory.

-“I felt there was enough concern that the Biden campaign really should have waited (to claim victory),” said Hossein Khorram, an Eastside apartment developer who co-chaired Trump’s fundraising campaign in the state.
+“I felt there was enough concern that the Biden campaign really should have waited [to claim victory],” said Hossein Khorram, an Eastside apartment developer who co-chaired Trump’s fundraising campaign in the state.

-“I think until that really gets settled there is gonna be questions on the legitimacy of the election,” he said.
+“I think until that really gets settled, there is gonna be questions on the legitimacy of the election,” he said.
 “If there is no evidence that’s fine.
-But if there is evidence it should be looked at.”
+But if there is evidence, it should be looked at.”

+About 400 Trump supporters gathered at the state Capitol in Olympia as part of a nationwide protest called “Stop the Steal.”
+They traded insults with counterprotesters, who at one point burned a Trump flag.

-Elections officials nationally, including Republicans like Washington Secretary of State Kim Wyman, have stated claims of widespread fraud are false and damaging to the electoral process.
+Elections officials nationally, including Republicans such as Washington Secretary of State Kim Wyman, have rejected claims of widespread fraud as false and damaging to the electoral process.

-Other local Trump supporters said they worry about continued challenges for the country.
+Other area Trump supporters said they worry whether Biden is capable of dealing with the immense challenges facing the country.

-At a shopping center in Mill Creek, Gary Roberts, 63, said Biden’s biggest task will be to deal with the pandemic and bring the country back together.
+At a shopping center in Mill Creek, Gary Roberts, 63, said Biden’s biggest tasks will be to deal with the pandemic and to bring the country together.
 “I haven’t seen the country this divided in my entire life,” Roberts said.

+“Not a fan,” said Marquarite Gogal, 39, of Everett, as she rang up customers Saturday at a Shell station in Snohomish, when asked about Biden.

+Gogal said she voted for Hillary Clinton in 2016, in part because of Trump’s stance on immigration.
+But Gogal said she was won over by Trump’s economic policies, which she credited with helping “the little person’s economy.”

 Ryan Lovell, a 36-year-old union carpenter and Snohomish County resident, heard the news of Biden’s win as he sat in his truck at a gas station just off Interstate 5 and State Route 96.